Hiking from Valbona to Theth: Everything You Need to Know

 Ferry to Fierza

 The two-and-a-half-hour ferry ride takes you across Lake Komani, navigating through narrow canyons.
 On the day of our trip, it was exceptionally grey and cooold.
-We wore all our clothes to be somewhat comfy, but the stunning views more than made up for it.
-While we didn’t get to experience the famous turquoise water, the clouds hanging over the mountains added to the dramatic scenery and were a highlight on their own right.
+We wore all the clothes we had brought on this trip just to staysomewhat comfy.
+But even though the weather wasn’t as we had hoped, the stunning views more than made up for it.
+While we didn’t get to experience the famous turquoise water due to the lack of sunlight, the clouds hanging over the mountains added to the dramatic scenery and became a highlight on their own right.
 You know that feeling of awe when you’re standing in front of something monumental and suddenly feel small?
-That’s exactly how I felt as we entered the canyons, with the mighty cliffs rising up on both sides.
+That’s exactly how we felt as we entered the canyons, with the mighty cliffs rising up on both sides.

 Lake Komani views

-After we arrived at Fierza Port, everyone left the ferry and waited in front of several vans that were already waiting.
-The ferry staff were assigning groups of people to different vehicles headed for Valbona.
-One scene that stood out was an American woman running frantically back and forth between the cars, trying to get a seat in one of them.
-Pro tip: don’t be that person.
-While it might look chaotic to outsiders, the guys have a plan, and you definitely won’t be left behind!
+After we arrived at Fierza Port, everyone disembarked from the ferry and waited in front of several vans ready to take travelers to Valbona.
+The ferry staff were busy assigning groups of people to different vehicles, depending on what accommodation they had booked.
+One scene that stood out was an American woman running frantically back and forth between the cars, trying to secure a seat for herself in one of them.
+Pro tip: don’t be that person 🙂 While the situation might look chaotic to outsiders, the guys have a plan, and you definitely won’t be left behind!

 Things to do in Valbona

 One hour later, we finally reached our destination for the day – Valbona!
-The driver likely asked everyone the name of their accommodation, and you’ll be dropped off right in front.
+At the start, the drivers ask everyone the name of their accommodation, and you’ll be dropped off right in front.
 We stayed at the cozy Oda N’Bjeshke, a friendly family-run place.
 The owner’s nephew gave us a tour of the property while sharing stories about his life in Albania and his studies in Tirana.
-To our surprise, he had never done the hike that attracts so many visitors to his village from all over the world!
+To our surprise, he had never done the famous hike from Valbona to Theth that attracts so many visitors to his village from all over the world!

 We took a quick afternoon nap before heading out again.
 The main attraction in Valbona is Mulliri I Vjetër, which is just a few minutes’ walk from most accommodations.
 It’s a lovely spot to explore and walk around for a while.